cuustard/schoolwork/computing/computing_pages/x.11.5_recursion.md

 | 5   |        | 5 * 24      |       |
 | 6   |        | 6 * 120     | 720   |

-## How does it work?

-Each time a subroutine is called, the return address, parameter and local variables, are pushed onto the stack.
+Each time the subroutine is called, the return address, parameter and local variables, are pushed onto the stack.

 ## Essential characteristics

 3 essential characteristics:

-- a stopping condition included which when met means that the routine will not call itself and will 'unwind'
+- a stopping condition which ensures that a routine will not call itself and will instead 'unwind'
 - the routine must call itself
 - the stopping condition must be reach after a finite number of calls